نوع مقاله : علمی-پژوهشی

 عنوان مقاله [English]

-Legal Reflection on Artisic Expression: Exploring the Boundaries of Artistic Expression in Painting within the International Human Rights Framework
+Legal Reflection on Artisic Expression: Artistic Freedom of Expression in Painting within the Framework of the International Human Rights System

 نویسنده [English]